 Welcome to CSR Matters

+OUR APPROACH begins with experience and a focus on your needs.
 We tackle CSR and workplace giving from every angle.
-We work with companies designing new CSR programs, nonprofits needing to build a workplace giving strategy, and software / service companies targeting the CSR marketplace.
+We work with companies designing new CSR programs, nonprofits needing to build a workplace giving strategy, and software companies targeting the CSR marketplace.

 By the way, do you realize just how many stakeholders there are in CSR activities?
 Corporate Social Responsibility may start with companies, but it doesn’t stop there.
 Stakeholders include: companies, employees, leadership, charities, communities, investors, service vendors, governments, etc. Our mission is to help all stakeholders to build and manage programs with purpose.
 Together, engaging more employees increases the value of everyone’s assets (employees, donors, brand, software, investments, etc.) while producing a positive impact on the communities in which all of us live and work.

 We invite you to learn more about CSR Matters by previewing our services for companies and for nonprofits, reading our profiles (below), and following our blogs.